ngtrthinh169TPC/Revexpend-native/README.md

 Income - Outcome managing app, which I called "Revexpend" - revenues and expeditures.

+This is a simple revenue - expenditure managing tool.
+REALLY SIMPLE.

-I had 1 Revexpend app before, but build with Expo and doesn't have much options to expand.
+I had 1 [Revexpend app](https://github.com/ngtrthinh169TPC/revexpend) before, but build with Expo and doesn't have many options to expand.
 So this is the React Native implementation of that old project.

-Also, this is my project trying to build and go for production, not a "homework", so I will cut out some out-of-scope things.
+Also, this is my project trying to build and go for productions, not a "homework", so I will cut out some out-of-scope things.

 # Development instructions

 ## Requirements:

-- Basically whatever it takes to run a React Native project.
+- _Basically whatever it takes to run a React Native project._
 - Nodejs
 - Java SDK
 - Android Studio